League-of-Foundry-Developers/FoundryVTT-Module-Template/README.md

 4. Hit submit.

-The Release Title and Body will be overriden by the next step so hold off on filling those out.
+The Release Title will be overriden by the next step but you can take this opportunity to write in the release body.

-5. Wait a few minutes.
+1. Wait a few minutes.

 A Github Action will run to populate the `module.json` and `module.zip` with the correct urls that you can then use to distrubute this release.
 You can check on its status in the "Actions" tab.